-- 2.2 Stock Exchange Listing.
-The Shares, the Firm Class A Warrants, the Option Class A Warrants and the shares of Common Stock underlying the Underwriter Warrant (the "Listed Securities") have been approved for listing on the NASDAQ Capital Market (the "Exchange"), subject only to official notice of issuance. - 2.3 No Stop Orders, etc. Neither the Commission nor, to the Company's knowledge, any state regulatory authority has issued any order preventing or suspending the use of the Registration Statement, any Preliminary Prospectus or the Prospectus or has instituted or, to the Company's knowledge, threatened to institute, any proceedings with respect to such an order.
+- 2.2 OTCQB.
+The Shares and the shares of Common Stock underlying the Underwriter Warrant are quoted on the OTCQB market (the "Market").
+The Firm Class A Warrants and the Option Class A Warrants have been approved for quotation on the Market, subject only to official notice of issuance.
+The Shares, the shares of Common Stock underlying the Underwriter Warrant, the Firm Class A Warrants and the Option Class A Warrants are referred to herein as the "Quoted Securities". - 2.3 No Stop Orders, etc. Neither the Commission nor, to the Company's knowledge, any state regulatory authority has issued any order preventing or suspending the use of the Registration Statement, any Preliminary Prospectus or the Prospectus or has instituted or, to the Company's knowledge, threatened to institute, any proceedings with respect to such an order.
 The Company has complied with each request (if any) from the Commission for additional information.